9-Day Road Trip in Portugal

 Dinner with a view

-Finally, finish out your day by heading to dinner at Mar D’Estorias, a hip and healthy rooftop with an awe-inspiring ocean view.
+Finally, finish out your day with some fabulous Portugal food by heading to dinner at Mar D’Estorias, a hip and healthy rooftop with an awe-inspiring ocean view.
 The food at Mar D’Estorias was delicious; however, I remind you to note the portion sizes.
 You get a lot of food in one portion, which can easily be shared between two people.

 Day 3: Salema

 After spending two days in Lagos, begin your road trip by heading to Salema for a surf day.
 Note that Salema is about 30 minutes away from Lagos, located in the west of Portugal.
 The beach itself is absolutely stunning and the swell was perfect for surfing.
 You can ask the locals for where to rent a surfboard in town.